VictorSquidWei/Amazon-Stock-Forecast-with-Rolling-OLS/README.md

 - Run the notebook cells

 ## Note
-This project serves as a demonstration of time series prediction and is not intended to be used for making actual investment decisions.
+This project is a demonstration of time series prediction and should not be used for making actual investment decisions.